Reolink IP NVR/camera

 When the Infrared lights in night mode entity is set to OFF, the infrared LEDs are always OFF.
 When the Infrared lights in night mode entity is set to ON, the infrared LEDs will be on when the camera is in night vision mode.
 For more information, see the Day night mode select entity.

-For NVRs, a global switch for Record, Push, Buzzer, Email, and FTP will be available under the NVR device as well as a switch per channel of the NVR under the camera device.
+For NVRs, a global switch for Record, Push, Hub ringtone on event, Email, and FTP will be available under the NVR device as well as a switch per channel of the NVR under the camera device.
 The respective feature will only be active for a given channel if both the global and that channel switch are enabled (as is also the case in the Reolink app/client).

 Push notifications to a phone will only be provided if the following conditions are met: